Getting Around Boston: Walk, Bus, or Bike – What’s Your Style?

 Ride Sharing and Taxis

-When it comes to getting around Boston, ride sharing is a fantastic way to see the city.
+When it comes to the best way to travel around Boston, ride sharing is a fantastic way to see the city.
 It’s particularly great if you’re journeying with friends, as the costs reduce significantly when you split them amongst your group.

 Uber and Lyft are the most common ride-sharing services in the city, and they’re as reliable as they come.
 So whether you’re darting from one historic site to another or simply getting back to your hotel after a day of exploration, all of it becomes quick and hassle-free with ride sharing.